dlimeb/dieter.ca/content/markdown.md

 {% image "../assets/images/empty-when-full.jpg", "A photo of a dumpster with the label 'empty when full'" %}

 Moreover, reading can be a source of solace and relaxation.
 In a [hectic world](https://en.wikipedia.org/wiki/Climate_change) filled with digital distractions, _sitting down with a good book can provide a much-needed escape_.
-It allows you to detach from the pressures of everyday life and find respite in the pages of a compelling narrative.
+It allows you to detach from the ==pressures== of everyday life and find respite in the pages of a compelling narrative.

-Reading also enhances empathy and ==emotional intelligence==.
+Reading also enhances empathy and emotional intelligence.
 When you delve into the lives and emotions of fictional[^1] characters, you develop a better understanding of human nature.
 This increased empathy can translate into improved relationships and a greater capacity to connect with others on a deeper level.

 [^1]: Or non-fictional ones too for that matter.
 Duh.